MarcosMantovani/Textly/README.md

 ### Frontend Setup
 1. Navigate to the `frontend` directory.
 2. Run `npm install` to install dependencies.
-3. After installation, run `npm start` to start the development server.
+3. After installation, run `npm run build` to build the frontend files.

 ### Backend Setup
 1. Navigate to the `backend` directory.